Sydney, Australia, 25 July 2024 | Nadia Dimattina

 Hayley Dyer is a former world champion karate athlete.

-“I studied martial arts when I was three years old and continued until I was eight,” she said.
+“I studied martial arts when I was three years old and continued until I was eleven,” she said.

 “I got the opportunity in 2018 to go to the World Martial Arts Championships, and I came home with the world title in Team fighting and a third in the world in individual fighting.
 Then the following year, I became Australian Champion for my age group.”